 - The website contains important information regarding all of the types and locations of our programs.
 Start reviewing which programs seem to interest you most

 2. Attend an information session

 - View our Upcoming Events calendar to view when the next information session is being held.
 These required sessions review the entire study abroad process and are a great place to ask any questions you may have

-- The OISP coordinators advise by region, find out who you should meet with here.
-Come to walk in hours (Tuesdays and Thursdays 1-4pm) or call 617-373-5276 to schedule an appointment.
+- The GEO coordinators advise by region, find out who you should meet with here.
+Come to walk in hours (Tuesdays and Thursdays 1-4pm) or make an appointment via the self-service tab of myNEU

 OISP is always looking for student photos and videos of their time abroad to feature on our Facebook and website.
 Have a photo/video you would like to share with your peers?
 Email this to firstname.lastname@example.org!